ryan-l-robinson/theology.ryanrobinson.ca/content/about/about.md

   order: 2
 ---

 Hi, I’m Ryan Robinson.
-I’ve been working in technology for over 10 years, especially websites, Microsoft 365, and CRM systems.
+I’ve been working in technology for my adult life, especially websites, Microsoft 365, and CRM systems.
 On this site I document some of the work I’ve done, whether within a full-time job, freelance work, or as a personal side project.

+If you're interested in more from me beyond tech, see [https://ryanrobinson.ca](ryanrobinson.ca).

-## Education and Certifications
+## Technical Education and Certifications

 I have a Bachelor of Computing Honours from Queen's University in Kingston, Ontario, Canada, with a specialization in Cognitive Science.

-I also have a Master of Divinity, but that is not as relevant for this site.

 More recently, I have obtained Microsoft 365 certifications: